-- Continued internal progression of the Senior Head Ranger to take on the role of Ranger Coordinator; - · Land and Sea Project Officer (new position); and - Indigenous Rangers.
+- Progression of the Senior Head Ranger to the role of Ranger Coordinator; - Land and Sea Project Officer; - Native Title Services Project Support Officer; and - Indigenous Rangers.

-As at 30 June 2016 CLCAC employed thirty (30) permanent employees and six (6) casual employees.
-There were six (6) vacant full time positions.
+As at 30 June 2017 CLCAC employed thirty one (31) permanent employees and seven (7) casual employees.
+There were five (5) vacant full time positions.